Little Manila: Taiwan

 There are about 77,933 Filipino workers in Taiwan, with 53,868 of them working in the manufacturing sector and 22,994 people working as caregivers.
 In Taipei, Little Manila is located in Zhongshan North Road, Zhongshan District.
 Shops and stalls that cater the needs of the Filipino expatriates were established near the Saint Christopher's Roman Catholic Church as most of the church goers are Filipinos or locals with Filipino lineage.
 Balut is also sold in this location in Taipei.

 United Arab Emirates

 The district of Karama and Satwa in Dubai is home to thousands of Filipinos working in Dubai.
-St. Mary's Church is the focal meeting point of the Filipino community.
+St. Mary's Church is the focal meeting centre of the Filipino community.

 United Kingdom

 The largest Filipino community in the United Kingdom is in and around London, based around Earl's Court.
 Other towns and cities with significant Filipino communities include Liverpool, Manchester, Birmingham, Leeds and Barrow-in-Furness.
 Fiestas are held during June, July and August in various cities throughout the UK.
 The biggest and longest-running Filipino festival in the UK is 'The Barrio Fiesta sa London', held every year in Lampton Park, Hounslow, West London, usually in the month of July.